 You can do a lot with effects pedals, but it always helps to have some basic control over the sound generated by the theremin.
 Do you prefer a harsher sawtooth wave, or a more flute-like sine or square wave output?
 Be sure to listen to sound samples of a theremin before you purchase one to see if you like the overall tone.
 The Moog Etherwave is a traditional analog theremin and allows you to modify pitch and timbre via two knobs on the front panel.
 The Moog Theremini has a built in digital synthesizer engine.
 While it might not sound as "organic" as an analog theremin, it offers a wide range of sounds to play with.

 Virtually all commercially theremins these days are easily portable with removable antennas.
 The old RCA theremins, Big Briar series 91 or Ethervox models came in large wooden cabinets that looked amazing, but were fairly heavy.
 If you travel with your theremin a lot, consider getting a padded gig bag to protect it.

 This may seem minor to some, but consider whether or not you like how the theremin looks.
-Are you looking for a more classic shape like the RCA lecturn cases, something more utilitarian like the Moog Etherwave, or something fancy like the Wavefront Travel Case theremin?
+Are you looking for a more classic shape like the RCA lecturn cases, something more utilitarian like the Moog Etherwave, or something modern and spacey like the Moog Theremini Theremin?